roopansh/proxyswitch/README.md

 	bash install.sh

-Then enter the number of proxies you want to save and their details.Save the proxies that you commonly use and have to switch between frequently.
+Then enter the number of proxies you want to save and their details.

+Save the proxies that you commonly use and have to switch between frequently.

 **NOTE : In your ~/.bashrc file, DON'T export any proxy environment variables.**